chapuyj/Kata-GameOfLife-Clojure/README.md

 The grid is a square.
 The grid is represented by a map with
 - a size,
-- a set of *positions* with a living cell.
+- a set of *positions* where cells are alive.

 `{:size 3 :alive-positions #{{:column 1 :line 2}}}`